connectomicslab/connectomemapper3/paper/paper.md

 The field of Magnetic Resonance Imaging (MRI) Connectomics has rapidly expanded since its advent in the 2000s [@SpornsTheBrain:2005], [@HagmannFromConnectomics:2005], [@SpornsEditorialConnectomics:2018].
-It has revolutionized the way to investigate `in-vivo`, `non-invasively` and `safely` at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, the so-called `connectome`, and has become a widely used method in Neuroscience [@Bassett2017].
+It has revolutionized the way to investigate *in-vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, the so-called `connectome`, and has become a widely used set of methods in Neuroscience [@Bassett2017].
 While brain areas are usually derived from high resolution structural T1 weighted MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI).